triSYCL/sycl/sycl/doc/GettingStartedAIE.md

 ARM CPU.
 The general idea of the compilation commands is that you're compiling your binary on an Linux x86 host for an Linux ARM64 (aarch64) target.

-In this case the assumption is that the ARM target is the ACAP PS which is an Cortex-A72 CPU, but in theory it could be whatever `-mcpu` target the Clang compiler supports.
+In this case the assumption is that the ARM target is the AIE PS which is an Cortex-A72 CPU, but in theory it could be whatever `-mcpu` target the Clang compiler supports.